modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial_disc.rst

         return N.array([yd_0, yd_1])

-During the simulation, the pendulum have to be monitored and checked to see when it hits the wall.
+During the simulation, the pendulum has to be monitored and checked to see when it hits the wall.
 The wall is situated at an angle of -45 degrees which gives the following event functions,

 .. math::

-    \theta+\frac{\pi}{4} > 0
+    q(t,y)=y+\frac{\pi}{4}

 and in Python code, ::

     def state_events(t,y,sw):
         """
-        This is our function that keep track of our events, when the sign of any of the events has changed, we have an event.
+        This is the function that keeps track of  events.
+When the sign of any of the functions changed, we have an event.
         """
         if sw[0]:
             e_0 = y[0]+N.pi/4.